Sharp and Simple Bounds for the raw Moments of the Binomial and Poisson Distributions: Introduction

-Focusing also on Bell numbers, but using techniques similar to this note, Ostrovsky~\cite{ostrovsky2017non} gave an upper bound for Poisson moments in the case $k\ge 2\mu$:
+Here, $B_k$ is the $k$th Bell number, which Berend and Tassa show satisfies the uniform bound $B_k < \big(\frac{0.792 k}{\log(k+1)}\big)^k$.
+For large $k$, a precise asymptotic bound, $B_k^{1/k} = \frac{k}{e\log k}(1+o(1))$, is given by \citep[e.g.][]{de1981asymptotic, ibragimov1998exact}.
+Unfortunately, the Rosenthal bound is incomparable to the other bounds in this paper when $\mu < 1$, as it grows with $\mu$ rather than $\mu^k$.
+However, for $\mu\ge 1$ and integral, we show a matching asymptotic lower bound in the second half of \Cref{sec:lower}.
+That indicates that the upper bound of this paper could be improved by a factor $e^{-k}$ for large $k$.

+Finally, \cite{ostrovsky2017non} give another asymptotically sharp bound in a recent preprint.
+Using a technique based on moment generating functions, similar to this paper, they bound the Bell polynomial, which as discussed above, is equivalent to bounding the moments of a Poisson random variable.
+The bound holds when $k\ge2\mu$:

 where $C(\mu)>0$ is some ``constant'' depending only on $\mu$.
-In the range $k<2\mu$, Ostrovsky only gives the bound $\E (X/\mu)^k \le 8.9758^k$, so similar to the bound of Latała it loses an exponential factor in $k$ compared to \Cref{thm} below.
+In the range $k<2\mu$, \citeauthor{ostrovsky2017non} only gives the bound $\Ep{(X/\mu)^k}\le 8.9758^k$, so similarly to the other bounds presented, it loses an exponential factor in $k$ compared to \Cref{thm} below, for smaller $k$.